 S58 vs. S63 Exhaust sound

 The S58 and the S63 have very different exhaust notes due to one being an inline-6 and the other one a V8.
 The S58 exhaust outputs a raspy engine note that with the stock exhaust leaves a lot to be desired.
-Although it is the best-sounding twin-turbo inline 6 BMW engine to date, it doesn’t convey the same aggressiveness and growl as a V8 such as the S63.
+Although it is the best-sounding twin-turbo inline 6 BMW engine to date, it doesn’t convey the same aggressiveness and growl as a turbo V8 such as the S63.

 The S63 sounds much better than the S58.

-Compared to its predecessor, the S58 improves exhaust sound slightly.
+Compared to its predecessor, the S55, the S58 improves exhaust sound slightly.
 With the exhaust stock system, the engine note still sounds subdued and doesn’t transmit well the sheer power of the engine.
-Exhaust mods such as an Akrapovic exhaust can improve exhaust sound substantially, but it still won’t match the sound of an S63 with a simple downpipe.

 S58 vs. S63 Reliability

 The S58 will be a more reliable engine in the long term than the S63.
-BMW inline-6 engines are known for being stout powerplants that can last hundreds of thousands of miles; after all, they are relatively simple engines.
-On the other hand, turbocharged BMW V8s aren’t praised for their reliability, as they often require labor-intensive maintenance.
+BMW inline-6 engines are known for being robust powerplants that can last hundreds of thousands of miles; after all, they are relatively simple engines.

 Early S63 iterations had a fair number of issues that could cause insufficient oiling, and eventually catastrophic engine failure.
 The current S63 iteration (S63B44T4) has undergone a number of improvements such as oiling and cooling improvements that make it more reliable.
-High mileage S63’s aren’t uncommon.
+High-mileage S63s aren’t uncommon.

 The twin-turbo high-strung nature of the S63 can create very hot temperatures around it which degrade the oil quickly.
 Coolant hoses, turbo lines, and other components can fail prematurely due to the heat of the turbos as they are placed right in the middle of the engine bay.
 Common issues of the S63 include VANOS issues, failing ignition coils, and excessive oil consumption.

 On the other hand, none of the above issues affect the S58.
-Complete engine failure is rare and you should expect to get hundreds of thousands of miles out of this engine as long as the oil is changed frequently and the car isn’t pointlessly abused every time it is driven.
+Complete engine failure is rare and you should expect to get hundreds of thousands of miles out of this engine as long as the oil is changed frequently and the engine isn’t pointlessly abused every time it is driven.

 Both the S58 and the S63 are likely to surpass your expectations and more so if you opt for aftermarket performance modifications with a respective tune.
 Which engine do you prefer?